 When it comes to the best winter assignments for travel, where you go is based largely on two factors.

-The first is where the jobs are available and the second is what kind of winter you want to experience.
+The first is where the travel nurse jobs are available and the second is what kind of winter you want to experience.
 At AB Staffing, we’ve got your pick of locations so it’s up to you to decide if you want fun in the sun in places like Arizona, Nevada, or California or if you want to experience the winter wonderlands of pretty much the rest of the country including New York, Alaska, and Colorado.

 The Christmas Spectacular Featuring The Rockettes, Macy’s Thanksgiving Day Parade, and endless storefronts filled with wintry scenes are just part of your New York experience.
 Head upstate, [For locals, “upstate” refers to anywhere outside NYC] to Cooperstown, home of the Baseball Hall of Fame or to nearby Vermont for skiing and snowboarding.